meduzen/cachemap/README.md

 ## The `CacheMap` class

-`CacheMap` brings methods that can cache values and (optionally) receive expiration conditions to control the cache lifetime.
+The `CacheMap` class extends the [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object with methods to cache values and control the cache lifetime.

-Without expiration conditions provided, the methods specific to `CacheMap` are designed to create a **new entry** to the cache: if the key already exists, its cached value won’t be changed.
+By default, `CacheMap` methods create **new entries** in the cache: if a key already exists in the cache, the caching methods won’t change its value, unless an _expiration condition_ is attached to that key.

-With expiration conditions, a cache entry can be updated when the expiration condition is met.
-An expiration condition is either an `Integer` duration (in milliseconds), either a `Date` object, either a callback function.
+An **expiration condition** can be attached to a cache entry at any time.
+When the condition is met, the cached value can change.
+An expiration condition is either an `Integer` duration (in milliseconds) either a `Date` object.

-In both cases, you still have the possibility to **touch cached entries** using `Map` native methods, all inherited by `CacheMap` without being changed:
+With or without expiration conditions, you can still **touch cache entries** using `Map` native methods as they are inherited without changes:
 - clear the cache with [`CacheMap.clear`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear);
 - delete an entry from the cache with [`CacheMap.delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/delete);
 - add or update the value of a cache entry with [`CacheMap.set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/set).

-### Overview
+## Usage overview

+> [!INFORMATION] \
+> You can consider this overview as a _cheat sheet_.

-Create a cache by instantiating `CacheMap` like you would [instantiate a `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/Map#parameters):
+**Create a cache** by instantiating `CacheMap` like you would [instantiate a `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/Map#parameters):

 ```js
 import CacheMap from '@frontacles/cachemap'